seamplex/libreblackjack-v01/README.md

 [Link to the derivation of the basic strategy](https://www.seamplex.com/blackjack/players/20-basic-strategy/)

-[LibreBlackjack](https://www.seamplex.com/blackjack) is a blackjack engine that emulates a dealer, deals cards and understands commands such as `hit` or `stand`.
-The basic idea is that one or more players can talk to LibreBlackjack either in an interactive or automated way through
+[LibreBlackjack](https://www.seamplex.com/blackjack) is a blackjack engine that emulates a dealer, deals (digital) cards and understands commands such as `hit` or `stand`.
+The basic idea is that one or more players can talk to LibreBlackjack either in an interactive or in an automated way through

  * the standard input,
  * named pipes,